 Permit fees start at $600.00 and dependent on the size of the seating area.
 For example, the now closed Cedar Hotel Cafe’s sidewalk cafe was 2,756 square feet with a permit fee of $6,340.00, and Tavern on Rush’s sidewalk cafe is 1,116 square feet with a permit fee of $2,567.00.

-Burnham Nationwide is experience in obtaining business licenses and discrete permits, and our team is available to answer any questions you may have a on obtaining or renewing sidewalk cafe permits or other business licenses with the City of Chicago for the 2019 season and beyond.
+Burnham Nationwide is experienced in obtaining business licenses and discrete permits, and our team is available to answer any questions you may have on obtaining or renewing sidewalk cafe permits or other business licenses with the City of Chicago for the 2019 season and beyond.